microsoft/accessibility-insights-service/packages/resource-deployment/README.md

     ./dist/scripts/delete-resource-group.sh -r <resourceGroupName>
     ```

-### 5. Deploy
+### 7. Deploy

--   Run below command to:
+-   Run below command to deploy Azure resources and binaries

     ```bash
     ./dist/scripts/install.sh -r <resource group> -s <subscription name or id> -l <location>
     ```

-### 6. Login to Azure portal to verify the Resources are being created
+### 8. Login to Azure portal to verify the resources are being created

--   Resource Group is created.
+-   Resource group is created
--   All the resources are deployed under the resource group.
+-   All the resources are deployed under the resource group
--   And all jobs are scheduled.
+-   And all Batch jobs are scheduled

 # Contributing